-As temperatures rise above ground, Happy Travelers can cool off as they descend below the earth, where temperatures drop to a cool 50 degrees or below.
+As temperatures rise above ground, Happy Travelers can cool off as they descend below the earth, where temperatures can drop to a cool 50 degrees or below.

 As you explore these caves and cavers in Pennsylvania, you’ll discover glittering stalagmites and stalactites among other hidden treasures!

 Partake in an underground adventure that’s more than 440 million years old at Indian Echo Caverns in Hummelstown.
 The 45-minute guided tour uncovers the natural underground beauty of the Hershey-Harrisburg region and offers a glimpse into rooms of natural spectacles, including stalactites, stalagmites, and even a lake.
 After the tour, try your luck at panning for gemstones, amethyst, jasper, calcite, and other precious treasures at Gem Mill Junction.